khulnasoft/integrations-core/druid/README.md

 _Available for Agent versions >6.0_

-1. Collecting logs is disabled by default in the Datadog Agent, enable it in your datadog.yaml file:
+1. Collecting logs is disabled by default in the Khulnasoft Agent, enable it in your khulnasoft.yaml file:

    ```yaml
    logs_enabled: true